Memory-Based Optimization Methods for Model-Agnostic Meta-Learning and Personalized Federated Learning: Experiments

+We also compare our proposed \momlvo, \momlvs~and LocalMOML with baselines NASA, MAML (BSGD), Reptile~\citep{nichol2018first}, and ProtoNet~\citep{Snell2017PrototypicalNF} on the Omniglot and CIFAR-100 datasets.
+Among the algorithms, ProtoNet is a metric-learning-based meta-learning algorithm while the others are based on the optimization of objective Eq.~\eqref{eq:maml}.
+For the Omniglot dataset, we randomly select 25 tasks for training and 10 tasks for testing while each task has 20 classes (20 ways).
+For the CIFAR-100 dataset, we randomly select 17 tasks for training and 3 tasks for testing while each task has 5 classes (5 ways).
+There are no shared classes among the tasks.
+We only report the test accuracy since the loss value of ProtoNet is not directly comparable to the others.
+We choose the feedforward neural network with ReLU nonlinearities and 2 hidden layers of size 40 as the model.
+The results are averaged over 3 trials with different random seeds.
+As shown in Table~\ref{tab:few_shot}, MOML variants improve the performance of MAML on average.

-\subsection{Image Classification in a (Simulated) Federated Learning Setting.}
+\subsection{Image Classification in a (Simulated) Federated Learning Setting}

-Second, we compare our LocalMOML with Per-FedAvg~\citep{fallah2020personalized} on the image classification problem.
-We consider three data sets, MNIST, CIFAR-10, CIFAR-100.
-In order to create heterogeous data distribution, we follow the setup in~\cite{fallah2020personalized}.
-In particular, For MNIST and CIFAR-10 (10 classes), we distribute the training data between $N=50$ clients (tasks) as follows: (i) half of the clients, each have $a$ images of each of the first five classes; (ii) The rest half clients, each have $a/2$ images from only one of the first five classes and $2a$ images from only one of the other five classes.
-For CIFAR-100, we consider the 20 superclasses and distribute the data similarly by dividing them into first 10 classes and other ten classes to run the same procedure.
-Similarly, we divide the test data over the clients with the same distribution as the one for the training data.
-We set $a=68$ for constructing the distributed training sets of MNIST, CIFAR-10, CIFAR-100, and set $a=34$ for constructing the test sets of MNIST and CIFAR-10 and $a=15$ for constructing the test sets of CIFAR-100.
+Second, we compare our LocalMOML with baselines Per-FedAvg~\citep{fallah2020personalized} and pFedMe~\citep{NEURIPS2020_f4f1f13c} on the image classification problem.
+We consider three data sets, MNIST, CIFAR-10, and CIFAR-100.
+In order to create heterogeneous data distribution, we follow the setup in~\cite{fallah2020personalized}.
+In particular, For MNIST and CIFAR-10 (10 classes), we distribute the training data between $N=50$ clients (tasks) as follows: (i) half of the clients, each has $a$ images of each of the first five classes; (ii) The rest half clients, each has $a/2$ images from only one of the first five classes and $2a$ images from only one of the other five classes.
+For CIFAR-100, we consider the 20 super-classes and distribute the data similarly by dividing them into the first 10 classes and the other ten classes to run the same procedure.
+Similarly, we divide the test data among the clients with the same distribution as the one for the training data.
+We set $a=68$ for constructing the distributed training sets of MNIST, CIFAR-10, and CIFAR-100, and set $a=34$ for constructing the test sets of MNIST and CIFAR-10 and $a=15$ for constructing the test sets of CIFAR-100.